edinburgh-napier/set09121/lectures/lecture20.md

 - The most common application model in networking is the client-server.
 - A client connects to a server machine via some form of universal addressing.
-- The sever can now communicate directly with that client.
+- The server can now communicate directly with that client.
 - A server may have multiple clients that it is communicating with.